grantcarthew/notes/FOSS.md

 ## CLI Tools

-My current list of command-line tools is on the [EndeavourOS page under Basic Setup](https://github.com/grantcarthew/notes/blob/main/EndeavourOS.md#basic-setup).
+My current list of command-line tools is on the [EndeavourOS page](https://github.com/grantcarthew/notes/blob/main/EndeavourOS.md#basic-setup) under Basic Setup.
+See the Descriptions below the code block for details of each tool.

 ## Categories